 Special Older Scout Programs

-Due to the nature of these programs and difficulty of the activities, these programs are suggested for Scouts 13 or older or have completed the 8th grade.
+Due to the nature of these programs and difficulty of the activities, these programs are suggested for Scouts 14 and older or 13 and have completed the 8th grade.

 Laurel Mountain Program (On Camp)

 The Woodruff News Team is designed for those scouts who want to spend the week diving into the world of fast paced journalism.
-In addition to working on four unique merit badges, News Team members will create and publish a daily newspaper, develop video news broadcasts and create and distribute content for the Woodruff Facebook and Instagram feeds.
-This program is an all morning session every day program.
-The remainder of the day, the News Team will be free lancing to develop content that may interest them.
+In addition to working on four unique merit badges, News Team members create and publish a daily newspaper, develop video news broadcasts and create & distribute content for the Woodruff Facebook and Instagram feeds.
+This program takes place every day during the monring program times (8:30 till lunch).
+The remainder of the day, the News Team will free lance to develop content that may interest them.

 Merit Badges Earned: